Australia and New Zealand Service

 In the Outback you will get to try damper (a type of bread common in the Outback) plus beef roasted over the barbie.
 The rest of the food on the trip is cosmopolitan.
 In Sydney you will have a special final dinner by the pool overlooking Sydney Harbour.
 You’ll cultivate a taste for TimTams and Milo, as well.
 If you’re a vegetarian, no worries.
 There is plenty of vegetarian food available, even in the Outback.
 Our hosts in the Outback love taking on a challenge to find the tastiest vegetarian fares.

 Upon registration, you will be contacted by our International Logistics Team to discuss this trip’s flight details.
 Our Team arranges chaperoned group flights on almost every trip.
 In the few instances that a chaperoned group flight is not available, we pick non-stop group flight paths for ease of travel.
-You do not have to go on the group flight with us, although there are several advantages to doing so: the group flight is chaperoned by TFT staff, a lot of group bonding happens on the trip over, and, on those trips that have group flight contracts, we get preferred group flight prices.
+You do not have to go on the group flight with us, although there are several advantages to doing so: the group flight is chaperoned by TFT staff, a lot of group bonding happens on the trip over, and, on those trips that have group flight contracts, we get preferred group flight prices (ask for details).
 Parents are responsible for arranging for participants to get to the group flight airport.
 Travel For Teens staff are at the airport, greet arriving participants as they walk to baggage claim, and escort them to where the rest of the group has assembled.
 For more information about Flights, visit our Flights page.

 Who are the counselors on the trip?